zunderlab/FLOWMAP/README.md

   * `clustering.var` - which channels to use to influence the graph shape, you can generate a set of suggested `clustering.var` using the `FLOWMAPR::SuggestClusteringVar()` function, supplying the variables `fcs.file.names` (complete set of FCS files to be used in analysis), `mode` (as in FLOWMAPR mode), `var.annotate`, `var.remove`, `top.num` (which specifies how many clustering variables you want to use, less than the total number of variables in the dataset)
   * `cluster.numbers` - how many clusters to generate from each subsampled file, recommended ratio 1:2 from subsample (if subsample = 1000, recommended cluster.numbers = 500), default is set to 100
   * `distance.metric` - choose "manhattan" or "euclidean" for most cases, default is set to "manhattan"
+  * `density.metric` -  choose "radius" or kNN" depending on preferred method for local density estimation to determine number of edges assigned to each cell or cluster in graph building
   * `minimum` - minimum number of edges allotted based on density, affects connectivity, recommended default is 2
   * `maximum` - maximum number of edges allotted based on density, affects connectivity, recommended default is 5
   * `save.folder` - where you want the output files to be saved to, default is set to current directory or getwd() result